gerson23/gerson23.github.io/_posts/2019-06-25-getting-into-switfui.markdown

 categories: swiftui
 ---

 Being inserted into Apple's environment for a while, I always felt kinda obligated to start developing for either iOS or MacOS.
-Though there was one problem: Objective-C. The language and XCode seemed too have a high learning curve, and as I was still on college and more focused on my research, I never dig further on it.
+Though there was one problem: Objective-C. The language and XCode seemed to have a high learning curve, and as I was still on college and more focused on my research, I never dig further on it.
 Then, in 2014 Swift was announced and the future looked brighter.

 ![Craig]({{site.baseurl}}/assets/swift-federighi.jpg)